 Schema-focused therapy focuses on identifying lifelong maladaptive patterns of thinking, feeling, behaving, and coping (called schemas) and replacing negative thoughts, feelings, and behaviors with healthier ones.

 General psychiatric management is designed for the general practitioner, rather than a specialist.
 It uses individual therapy once a week and sometimes drugs.
-In order to enhance self-reliance, therapy prioritizes ability to work over improving relationships.
-It also teaches patients how to make sense of their symptoms and to understand what the goals and expected results of treatment are.
+To enhance self-reliance, therapy prioritizes the ability to work over improving relationships.
+It also teaches people with borderline personality disorder how to make sense of their symptoms and to understand what the goals and expected results of treatment are.

 Supportive psychotherapy is also useful.
 The therapist's goal is to establish an emotional, encouraging, supportive relationship with the person and thus help the person develop healthy defense mechanisms, especially in interpersonal relationships.
 However, supportive treatments alone may not reduce the more immediate problems of borderline personality disorder (such as suicidal behavior and self-harm) as effectively as the other, more specific psychotherapies for borderline personality disorder.